Rinchyenbat/HappyNewYear2026/OAUTH_IMPLEMENTATION.md

 # OAuth Implementation Summary (Outdated)

-NOTE: This document describes the previous Instagram OAuth implementation.
+NOTE: This document is kept only for historical context.
-The project has been migrated to Facebook login (`/auth/facebook`) and this doc is kept only for historical context.
+The project has migrated from Instagram OAuth -> Facebook OAuth -> Clerk (Facebook OAuth).
+The legacy `/auth/facebook` backend routes have been removed in favor of `POST /auth/clerk/exchange`.

 ## What Changed